-Philipp Koellinger holds the chair in genoeconomics at the Department of Complex Trait Genetics at Vrije Universiteit Amsterdam.
+Philipp Koellinger is a professor in genoeconomics at the department of Economics of the School of Business and Economics at the Vrije Universiteit Amsterdam.
 He is one of the co-founders and principal investigators of the Social Science Genetic Association Consortium (SSGAC).

 Koellinger investigates how genes influence economic behavior, and how insights into the genetic architecture of behavioral outcomes can inform social and medical research.
 Koellinger has published in journals such as Science, PNAS, and Psychological Science, applying genome-wide data analysis to study social-scientific and medical outcomes.